JennyWat/UploadCentre/README.md

 # UploadCentre
 Place to access the apk file for the quiz application.
-Goto https://youtu.be/N0M4XGkpCn4?si=EBK9-GpggAG9uRdi for download instructions
+Goto https://youtu.be/N0M4XGkpCn4?si=EBK9-GpggAG9uRdi for apk installation instructions